 7218.
 Water Supply in Kisumu, Meru and Nyeri Counties - Kenya - D2B16KE05

-The Netherlands Enterprise Agency (Rijksdienst voor Ondernemend Nederland/ RVO.nl) has requested the NCEA to review Terms of Reference for 3 water projects in Kenya, in particular whether all crucial elements have been incorporated in the ESIAs.
+The Netherlands Enterprise Agency (Rijksdienst voor Ondernemend Nederland/ RVO.nl) has requested the NCEA to review the Terms of Reference for 3 water projects in Kenya, in particular, whether all crucial elements have been incorporated in the ESIAs.
 2 of the 3 water projects (KIWASCO & MEWASS) have been reviewed by the NCEA.

 Advisory reports and other documents

 KIWASCO Water Supply Project

 The Water Supply Project for Kisumu and its surrounding is to be financed under the Kenya Pooled Water Fund through Kisumu Water and Sewerage Company (KIWASCO).
 The overall goal of the project is to increase coverage of the drinking water supply in the in the areas: Korando A, Kogony, Kanyakwar, Dago, Mkendwa, Nyahera, Wathorego, Kadero K and Konya.
 The project aims to enlarge KIWASCO’s coverage up to 100.000 people in the targeted areas.
 With the provision of drinking water, the project envisions to improve the health and quality of life and reduce poverty levels of the population of Kisumu.

 The project consists of:

 - rehabilitation of different springs to improve the discharge volumes

 - construction of additional storage capacity

 The Water Supply Project for Meru Town and its surrounding aims to increase accessibility to clean water.
 The project is to be financed under the Kenya Pooled Water Fund through Meru Water and Sewerage Services (MEWASS).
 The overall goal of the project is to improve the health and quality of life and reduce poverty levels of the population of Meru through provision of safe water.